erikdubois/Archi3/README.md

 This is my configuration for I3 improved tiling to be used on any archlinux distribution.

-In the installation folder is all the data, explanations and scripts for you to have a great working environment but not directly a dekstop environment.
+In the installation folder is all the data, explanations and scripts for you to have a great working environment but not directly a desktop environment.

 I suggest you read up to better understand what a tiling window manager is but is really great once you have mastered the most important shortcuts.